thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 the ClientHello and the ServerHello messages in TLS 1.3 do not contain gmt_unix_time component anymore.

-# Server Name Indication (SNI)
+# Server Name Indication

-This specification mandates the implementation of the SNI extension.
-Where privacy requirements require it, the encrypted SNI extension
-{{?I-D.ietf-tls-esni}} prevents an on-path attacker to determine the domain name the client is trying to connect to.
-Note, however, that the extension is still at an experimental state.
+This specification mandates the implementation of the Server Name Indication (SNI) extension.
+Where privacy requirements require it, the Encrypted Client Hello extension {{?I-D.ietf-tls-esni}} prevents an on-path attacker to determine the domain name the client is trying to connect to.

+Note: To avoid leaking DNS lookups from network inspection altogether further protocols are needed, including DoH [RFC8484] and DPRIVE [RFC7858] [RFC8094].
+Since the Encrypted Client Hello extension requires use of Hybrid Public Key Encryption (HPKE) {{I-D.irtf-cfrg-hpke}} and additional protocols require further protocol exchanges and cryptographic operations, there is a certain amount of overhead associated with this privacy property.

 # Maximum Fragment Length Negotiation